Shiny White Suburban

 In the fall of 2023, my hometown was brought to its knees by a mass shooting that killed eighteen people in under fifteen minutes.
 It was the tenth-deadliest shooting in U.S. history.

-While law enforcement searched for the shooter, the city froze, suspended in terror.
+While law enforcement searched for the shooter, the city stayed suspended in terror.
 Blinds were drawn and doors were locked.
-Victim counts changed by the hour, and over social media, rumor outpaced fact.
+Victim counts changed by the hour.
+Over social media, rumor outpaced fact.
 Parents did their best to keep young children distracted, performing melodramatic readings of silly books and telling jokes.
+Playing games.

 More! the kids begged, delighted by all of this attention.
 More!